 Bay Area beaches are perfect for a mini getaway or day trip.
 Here are 15 of our favorites within two hours of Oakland with tips for visiting with kids!

-Each Sunday between Memorial Day and the end of September, the Golden Gate Live Steamers open their tracks to the public for rides.
-It’s super fun.
+Each Sunday between now and the end of September, the Golden Gate Live Steamers open their tracks to the public for rides.

 During the summertime, a water feature at Castro Valley Community Park turns into a splash pad on Wednesdays & weekends.